SagarikaTiwari/ecommerce_app_jetpack_compose/README.md

 The features that have been implemented are -
 1. Showing Product List.
 2. Adding item to wishlist.
-3. Showing product deatil screen.
+3. Showing product detail screen.

 The package naming has been done on the basis of "package by layers" as per clean architecture.
 The app follows a MVVM + clean architecture and obeys the SOLID principles.